 Next, list your variable expenses.
 These may change each month, and include both necessities and non-necessities.
 Things like gas, groceries, and medicine are necessities, while things like entertainment, leisure travel and dining out are non-necessities.
 However, what’s considered a necessity may vary from person to person.
 For example, a certain amount of clothing is a necessity, but at some point it becomes discretionary spending.
 Think about what you personally consider to be essential for you to live a normal life.

 To help you determine how much you typically spend on variable expenses (necessities and non-necessities), you can look through a few months of credit card and bank statements.
 Try dividing charges into a few categories, like food, entertainment, and medical, and take the average of each category from several months.
 You could also keep track of each purchase manually or with an app.
+Monarch Money is a good choice among budgeting tools because it not only tracks your spending, it celebrates building good habits.
 After analyzing, you may find areas where you could potentially cut back on spending by switching products or services, purchasing less or less frequently, or forgoing the purchase altogether.

 Before actually making a budget, it is important to determine your financial goals.
 These should include short-term goals and long-term goals.
 Short-term goals should be achievable within the next one to five years.
 They may include things like paying off a particular smaller loan, earning a certain amount of money in your salary, or upgrading to a larger apartment.